Wild World of Pest Management

 The conclusion to this presentation emphasizes these important points about pest management:

-A slide presentation on the Wild World of Pest Management includes pictures of the program as it is presented.
-In this case, the program is delivered in a cabin at an indoor setting at a water festival (a 4-H camp) near Fairbury, Nebraska.
-The slide presentation describes the delivery of the program, the interactions with the students, and their participation.
+A “Wild World of Pest Management” presentation (PDF) describes the program as it is presented to students.
+In this case, the program is delivered in a cabin at an indoor setting at a water festival (a 4-H Camp) near Fairbury, Nebraska.
+The slide presentation describes the delivery of the program, the interactions with the students, and their participation process.